truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 iXsystems is pleased to release TrueNAS 24.10.1!
 This is a maintenance release and includes refinement and fixes for issues discovered after the 24.10.0 and 24.10.0.X releases.

 * Fix issue with zpl_get_name ([NAS-132930](https://ixsystems.atlassian.net/browse/NAS-132930)).
-This can improve performance in some specific NFS workloads with large directories (see the upstream [OpenZFS pull request](https://github.com/openzfs/zfs/pull/16833/files)).
+This can improve performance in some specific NFS workloads with large directories (see the [commit](https://github.com/truenas/zfs/commit/c3513aeac5da5f3ce3e8da52e85a47ec0627e0b0) for more details).
 * Rework Dashboard CPU widgets to show metrics per physical core ([NAS-131839](https://ixsystems.atlassian.net/browse/NAS-131839)).
 * Prevent incorrect translation of LDAP Base DN to kerberos realm ([NAS-132192](https://ixsystems.atlassian.net/browse/NAS-132192)).
 * Increase the maximum permitted Samba (SMB) ACL size from 64 to 1024 entries ([NAS-132344](https://ixsystems.atlassian.net/browse/NAS-132344)).